herlesupreeth/Open5gs_Config/README.md

   +-----------+
 </pre>

-- OpenStack VM with ubuntu user and single interface (ens3)
+- OpenStack VM with root user and single interface (ens3)

 ## Modifications required for respective setups

-- Modify all module locations based on your installation. i.e.
+- Modify all module locations based on your installation.

 e.g:
 load_extension: